overmindtech/stdlib-source/README.md

 #### `Get`

-Returns socket information for a given host:port combo
+Returns socket information for a given ip:port combo

-**Query format:** A host and port in the format `host:port`.
-Host can be an IP or a DNS name
+**Query format:** An IP and port in the format `ip:port`.

 #### `Find`

 This method is not implemented.
-Use `Get` instead
+Use `Get` or `Search` instead

+#### `Search`

+Returns socket information for a given host:port combo, resolving any DNS queries as required to get a list of `networksockets`

+**Query format:** A host and port in the format `host:port`.
+Host can be an IP or a DNS name, DNS names will be resolved and may result in many sockets being returned (like in the case of a DNS query resolving to many A records)

 ### Certificate